Aurangabad Maharashtra, India Travel Guide

 Specific local eateries

-This could be problematic.
-While rice is a staple, many Indian breads (roti, naan) use wheat.
+This can present challenges.
+While rice is a main part, many Indian breads (roti, naan) use wheat.
 Millet-based flatbreads (bhakri) are naturally gluten-free alternatives.

 Requires diligent communication with restaurant staff.
 Cross-contamination can occur in busy kitchens.